AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/sftp.md

 ## Next steps

-By following this tutorial, you have created an SFTP connection using the [!DNL Flow Service] API, and have obtained the connection's unique ID value.
+By following this tutorial, you have created an [!DNL SFTP] connection using the [!DNL Flow Service] API, and have obtained the connection's unique ID value.
 You can use this connection ID to [explore cloud storages using the Flow Service API](../../explore/cloud-storage.md) or [ingest Parquet data using the Flow Service API](../../cloud-storage-parquet.md).